oracle-samples/maa/fmw_schemas_exp_imp/README.md

 ### Requirements
 - The scripts must run in the database nodes.
-- An directory is required in the source and in the target database, with enough space to store the exported data.
+- A directory is required in the source and in the target database, with enough space to store the exported data.
 - Both export and import scripts require a TNS alias to connect to the precise PDB.
 This tns alias must map to a service that is attached to a SINGLE instance of the RAC configuration.
 You must create this instance-specific service and an alias for it in tnsnames.ora.
   For example:
   `[oracle@fmwdbnode1 ~]$ srvctl add service -db $ORACLE_UNQNAME -service export_soaedg.example.com -preferred SOADB1 -pdb SOADB_pdb1`